henze-research-group/MODRLC/README.md

 ## Architecture

 The ACTB is based on BOPTEST-service, a merge between BOPTEST and [Alfalfa](https://github.com/NREL/alfalfa).
-It is supplemented by a library of high-fidelity Spawn models and two advanced controller interfaces.
-A metamodeling framework allows the generation of reduced order models from Spawn data, in order to provide computationally-efficient models for MPC planning models and RLC pre-training (see the RLC guide [here](TODO)).
+The ACTB is supplied with a library of high-fidelity Spawn models and two advanced controller interfaces.
+A metamodeling framework allows the generation of reduced order models from Spawn data, in order to provide computationally-efficient models for MPC planning models and RLC pre-training ~(see the RLC guide [here](TODO))~.

 ![ACTB architecture](docs/figures/ACTBarchi.png)
 ## Interfaces